 6. If students are taking exams in a group setting, there is to be no communication between students, no sharing of answers, and no assistance to any student by the proctor.

 7. Proctors found to be in violation of any NationsUniversity policy or any of the guidelines in this document will first be issued a warning.
 Failure to comply following a warning will result in the proctor’s dismissal.

 8. Students who do not comply with the policies and guidelines of NationsUniversity will first be issued a warning.
 Failure to comply following a warning will result in expulsion.

 Students are able to order official NationsUniversity transcripts for a variety of reasons: potential or current employment, volunteer work, other academic programs, government approvals, personal use, etc. Transcript requests are welcome at NU and can be made through Parchment Exchange.

+To make a transcript request click on the Order Records button on the Office of the Registrar page.
+This page is found under the Resources tab at the top of the NationsU website,nationsu.edu.
 Students and alumni can also click on Official Transcripts at the footer of each web page.
 This leads to the NationsUniversity/Parchment ordering website.
 Students will create a login and follow the prompts for official transcript orders.
 The fee for electronic transcript processing and delivery is only $10 and this is the most secure and fastest way.
 For standard delivery printing and mailing, official NationsUniversity transcripts are $12.50 domestic and $15 international.
 Transcript fees are subject to change.

 Official transcripts are printed on secure paper and contain the seal and signature of the Registrar along with a Transcript Guide page.
 You may order as many transcripts as you like and fees are paid through the Parchment/ NationsU website following the ordering prompts and using a credit card.
 For additional help or any questions regarding transcript orders, contact firstname.lastname@example.org.